 Alcohol-Impaired Motorcycle Riding Statistics

-Motorcyclist drunk driving (and other alcohol-impaired riding) continues to be highly dangerous for Illinois motorcycle riders, as seen in a variety of statistics for the state as well as nationally.
+Motorcyclist drunk driving (riding after drinking) continues to be highly dangerous for Illinois motorcycle riders, as seen in a variety of statistics for the state of Illinois as well as nationally.

 - 59 (42%) of the 141 motorcycle operators killed in 2012 had been drinking (positive BAC).
 Their BAC results ranged from 0.01 to 0.30, with the average BAC being 0.14.
 Of the 59 operators killed who had been drinking, 47 (80%) had a BAC greater than or equal to 0.08.